niklasf/shakmaty/README.md

 * Read and write FENs, SANs and UCIs.

 * Supports Standard chess and Chess960.
+Provides vocabulary to implement other variants.

 * Bitboards and compact fixed shift magic attack tables.